Childrens Disability Benefits

 •Be unmarried

-•Be younger than 18 years old or up to age 19 if he of she is a full time secondary school student
+•Be younger than 18 years old or up to age 19 if he or she is a full-time secondary school student

 •Be 18 years or older and disabled (as long as the disability began before the individual turned age 22)